 Early writing skills have begun to develop in many children by the time they start school.
 Drawing, colouring, copying and tracing are all important.
 These skills are developed and used as children learn to write letters, words and numbers.
-At the back of this booklet is a page showing our handwriting scheme.
-If you are practising writing with your child at home, please use this as a guide.

 We have a variety of schemes for developing comprehension skills, grammar and punctuation, as well as spelling.
-The latter is taught by the look-cover-write-check method and by reference to letter strings and phonics.